BIRL/TCNA/README.md

 - Node.js and npm (if not use [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating))
 - Python 3.11+
 - MariaDB 12.0.2
-The only requirement is having Node.js & npm installed -

 Once the above requirements are fulfilled, you can run the website by following these steps: